1. Overview of Gunsens

 Step 3 – Adding a Gun Sensor:

 From the Floor Plans screen, tap on a floor plan to open the Sensors screen.
-Tap Add New Sensor to scan the QR code displayed on your phone with the Gun Sensor's camera.
+Then, tap Add New Sensor and use the Gun Sensor's camera to scan the QR code displayed on your phone.

 Step 4 – Positioning a Gun Sensor: